What to do if your friend or relative has been deprived of their liberty.

 If there is a requirement for detention under s.2 or s.3 Mental Health Act 1983 (a person with a mental disorder who requires admission to hospital for assessment or treatment) then a standard authorisation is not appropriate.
 In other words, a Deprivation of Liberty Safeguard authorisation is not a short cut to avoid “sectioning”.

 A Mental Health assessor checks whether the person is suffering from a mental disorder.
 This is normally a doctor, often a psychiatrist.
 The Best Interests Assessor (a social worker, nurse, psychologist or occupational therapist) discusses what would be in the person’s Best Interest with the Mental Health assessor, particularly how the deprivation might affect their mental health.
+They may also consult other professionals involved in the person’s care, any current carers, family members or close friends of the person.
 These assessors are appointed by the supervisory body which is usually the local authority, but may be the NHS.
 If all of the conditions are met (as above), then the assessors will report back to the supervisory body who will then grant an authorisation.
 The assessors should always look at whether there is a less restrictive way of providing the care or treatment.

 Any deprivation of liberty should be reviewed regularly by the managing authority (care home/hospital) and the supervisory body (local authority or NHS) to check whether the authorisation is still needed and to check that the qualifying requirements are still present.
 A review should take place immediately if there is any change of circumstance, such as a person regaining mental capacity or agreement upon a less restrictive way of caring for them.
 If the authorisation is no longer necessary, it should be removed.
 A Deprivation of Liberty should last for the shortest possible time and up to a maximum of 12 months.
 During this time, the person’s representative should be kept updated with information about the person’s treatment and care.